Getting traffic to your site is nice, but there’s not much of a point if those visitors don’t convert.

 Then, this reviewer goes on to complain about some of the editing and attention to detail towards the bottom.

-Easy — let’s also have a subject-matter expert help edit this work to make sure accuracy (which is critical in cooking) is on point.
+Easy — let’s also have a subject-matter expert help edit this work to ensure accuracy (critical in cooking) is on point.

-How to Use Audience Feedback and Behavior to Further Refine Your Idea
+Use Audience Feedback to Refine Your Lead Magnet Idea

 Now let’s take this one step further by simply asking the audience which versions of our idea they’d prefer.